 Use data validation

-- Restrict what values are possible for cells that contain numbers, dates, and text
+- Restrict the possible values for cells that contain numbers, dates, and text

 - Show people a warning if they enter invalid data — or prevent them from entering invalid data in the first place